By

 Implementing Rigorous Testing Procedures

-To ensure the resilience of open-source calendar scheduler for businesses, implementing rigorous testing procedures is indispensable.
+To ensure the resilience of an open-source calendar scheduler for businesses, implementing rigorous testing procedures is indispensable.
 Security testing, including penetration testing and vulnerability scanning, simulates real-world attack scenarios to identify and rectify security gaps.
 It's essential to cover all aspects of the software, from its codebase and dependencies to its deployment environment.
 Automated security testing tools can efficiently scan for common vulnerabilities, while manual testing allows for the exploration of complex attack vectors that automated tools might miss.
 Incorporating security testing into the continuous integration/continuous deployment (CI/CD) pipeline enables developers to detect and address security issues promptly, significantly reducing the window of opportunity for attackers.

 Adopting Secure Coding Standards and Practices